Part II of VI:

 Revelation 2:10: "Do not fear what you are about to suffer.
 Behold, the devil is about to cast some of you into prison, so that you will be tested, and you will have tribulation for ten days.
 Be faithful until death, and I will give you the crown of life."

 Moreover, supposing Acts dates a decade or more after Paul's death is supposing Luke wrote this at a time the Christian communities had undoubtedly accepted Paul's martyrdom with nothing but exaltation and celebration; at a time when even early forms of legend undoubtedly swirled around it.
-If for nothing else, perhaps Luke would have seen fit to offer a more accurate account to trump legend.
-It's certainly not impossible that Paul was strangely the odd man out in Luke's account and that Luke's ulterior motive was just more relevant, but we need to remember that any such intent behind Luke's work is but mere supposition.
-Fact of the matter is that this supposition clearly doesn't jibe with the common religious sentiment of martyrdom or the typical genre reflected from the time, including within Luke's very own work.
+If for nothing else, perhaps Luke would have seen fit to offer a more accurate account to accentuate legend as an eyewitness.
+It's certainly not impossible that Paul was strangely the odd man out in Luke's account and that Luke's ulterior motive was just more relevant than this celebrated tradition, but we need to remember that any such intent behind Luke's work is but mere supposition.
+Fact of the matter is that to suppose any other intent Luke had other than celebrating Paul's death with illustration clearly doesn't jibe with the common religious sentiment of martyrdom or the typical genre reflected from the time, including within Luke's very own work.

 Luke the Evangelist